2X points on travel and dining at restaurants worldwide

 Chase credit cards can be used internationally in most locations.
 Along with rewards that come with travel and dining in the U.S., some Chase cards reward you for foreign travel.
 Also, in the case of such cards as the Sapphire products, there is no foreign transaction fee, which applies to both foreign travel and foreign purchases.

-While in theory there is no limit to the number of Chase cards you can hold, the Chase 5/24 rule requires that you not open more than 5 cards of all issuers in a 24-month period.
+While in theory there is no limit to the number of Chase cards you can hold, the Chase 5/24 rule requires that you not open more than 5 cards of all issuers in a 24-month period in order to be approved for a Chase credit card.
 There are reported exceptions to this rule:

 |Rewards & Benefits||Chase Sapphire Preferred||Chase Sapphire Reserve|